 Affinity Sessions are impromptu meetings of people participating in the conference who want to discuss a particular topic.

-2022 Biomedical HIV Prevention Summit (Summit) is proudly offering Continuing Education Units (CEUs) for attendees seeking hours toward maintaining or attaining certifications.
+2024 Biomedical HIV Prevention Summit is proudly offering Continuing Education Units (CEUs) for attendees seeking hours toward maintaining or attaining certifications from the following Institutions.

 While the Summit offers courses for CEUs, please be sure to verify that your credentialing organization will accept the credits from these institutions.